wacncontent/CustomizeTool/addCommentOutput/articles/multi-factor-authentication/multi-factor-authentication-end-user-app-passwords.md

 :------------- | :------------- |
 [I use it with Office 365](#creating-and-deleting-app-passwords-with-office-365)|  This means that you will want to create app passwords through the Office 365 portal.
 [I don't know](#creating-and-deleting-app-passwords-with-myapps-portal)|This means you will want create app passwords through [https://myapps.microsoft.com](https://myapps.microsoft.com)
-[I use it with Microsoft Azure](#create-app-passwords-in-the-azure-portal)| This means that you will want create app passwords through the Azure portal.
+[I use it with Windows Azure](#create-app-passwords-in-the-azure-portal)| This means that you will want create app passwords through the Azure Management Portal.

 ## Creating and deleting app passwords with Office 365